KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * Frame 0
   * 6.8 E CD becomes visible
 * Frame 3
-  * Electro-charged font becomes visible
+  * Electro-Charged font becomes visible
 * Frame 4
   * 4TF effect is triggered
   * This is denoted by the white flash on the E circle and reduction of the cooldown to 5.8s